 The Spine Center is nationally recognized for its patient care, education and research capabilities in the field of scoliosis, kyphosis, spondylolisthesis and other spine conditions.
+We also provide care for children with a variety of neuromuscular conditions, which are frequently associated with spinal deformity, including cerebral palsy, spina bifida, muscular dystrophy and others.

 Among our programs is an Early Onset Scoliosis Clinic, which offers a recently U.S. Food and Drug Administration-approved surgery using adjustable magnetic growing rods.
 The first two surgeries in North America were performed at Rady Children’s with excellent outcomes.
 Learn more.